ericleigh007/MSVSExtensionWalkThrus/TextAdornment/Readme.md

         }
 ```

 See the actual code for all the further gory details.
 Also, it is instructive to set a break within the extension in the experimental instance, so the way the extension code is called may be studied.
-This helps one get a bit more of a feel for how thing work behind the scenes.
+This helps one get a bit more of a feel for how things work behind the scenes.

 ## Output
 The output looks like this: